ybadmus/react-dotnet-quiz/README.md

 - Clone it using git.
 - Change directory 'cd' into the React.NET folder.
 - Double click on the .sln file to open visual studio.
+- Go back to the React.NET folder and change directory to the ClientApp folder and open terminal.
+- Type 'npm start' to start react app server.
+(This is meant to help visual studio respond faster as it won't be responsible for bootstrapping the react server).
+- Close the browser running on port 3000 when it's done compiling.

 ## Usage instructions

-- Change directory to the ClientApp folder and open terminal.
-- Type 'npm start' to start react app server.
-(This is meant to help visual studio respond faster as it won't be responsible for loading the react server).
 - Run the app in visual studio using start button on the toolbar.
-- Close the browser running on port 3000 and use the one running on the other port.
-- Type your preferred username into the textbox.
+- When the app load in the browser, type your preferred username into the textbox.
-- Quiz flow:
+- Quiz:
-- **(1) Click on an answer to select it.
+- (1) Click on an answer to select it.
-- **(2) Click on the selected answer if you wan to change your mind to deselect it.
+- (2) Click on the selected answer if you wan to change your mind to deselect it.
 - Go through the questions.
 - Final score is displayed in percentage after user has answered all questions.

 ## Prerequisites